bhajay/cbkim-feap/01_SingleCell/01_P1_Nanoindentation/README.md

 ## feap_cbkim.in
 Cbkim input file to FEAP defining basis vectors, initial atom positions, atom masses, and constitutive information of the material lattice.

+## si.py
+A python script to read the output file (Osi_p1) and plot loads versus solution timestep.